 Bio coming soon!

 Lindsay Flammey grew up in Framingham with a strong connection to Jewish life.
 From K-8 she attended Solomon Schechter Day School in Newton, followed by Gann Academy in Waltham for high school, and during her summers she had a blast at Camp Pembroke.
 Throughout college Lindsay worked as a Jewish educator for OnlineJewishLearning.com, teaching Hebrew, Jewish history and culture, and preparing Bat/Bar Mitzvah students.
 After graduating from Simmons College in 2016 she moved to Miami, Florida where she worked for Hillel at the University of Miami, engaging students in Jewish life on campus by helping them develop their own Jewish identities.
 Lindsay has a strong passion for Israel and, as a Birthright Israel Fellow, staffed her first trip this past May and is looking forward to many more trips!
-This fall Lindsay will begin her Master of Jewish Education/Master of Arts in Jewish Studies at Hebrew College as she follows her passion for Jewish education and engagement.
-In her free time Lindsay plays ultimate Frisbee, practices yoga, explores museums, cheers on the Red Sox, and spends as much time as possible outdoors!
+This fall Lindsay begins her Master of Jewish Education/Master of Arts in Jewish Studies at Hebrew College as a Legacy Heritage Fellow at Hebrew College.
+In her free time Lindsay plays ultimate Frisbee, practices yoga, explores museums, cheers on the Boston Red Sox, and spends as much time as possible outdoors!

 Sandy Aronson was born and raised in Miami Beach, Florida.
 He spent many childhood summers at URJ Camp Coleman in Cleveland, Georgia and later returned there to be a counselor.
 Sandy’s strong Jewish upbringing has inspired him to find considerable value and personal fulfillment through acts of Tikkun Olam, and has led him to be a lover of Israel, traveling there with family, NFTY and the March of the Living.
 Sandy recently graduated from Vanderbilt University with a major in Iberian and Latin American Studies and a minor in Jewish Studies.
 Through his studies, Sandy volunteered for several service organizations throughout Central and South America.
 At Vanderbilt, Sandy was also actively involved in Jewish life, serving as the student Vice President of Religious Life for his campus Hillel.
 In his spare time, Sandy enjoys practicing his Spanish and Portuguese, watching sports and movies, playing tennis, hiking, and traveling to new places.
 As TBE's Tikkun Olam Youth and Community Organizer, Sandy organizes adult and youth engagement in social action, including coordinating Ma'asim Tovim.